1. Ferrovial

 • Ensure that the Company and the external auditor respect the current regulations on the provision of non-audit services, limits on the concentration of the auditor’s business and in general, the other requirements concerning auditor independence.

-• Serve as channel of communication between the Board of Directors and the external auditor, receive regular reports upon their work from the latter and evaluate the results of each audit, verifying that Senior Management complies with the recommendations of the auditor.
+• Serve as channel of communication between the Board and the external auditor, receive regular reports upon their work from the latter and evaluate the results of each audit, verifying that Senior Management complies with the recommendations of the auditor.

-In relation to Internal Audit:
+In relation to internal audit

 • Monitor the independence of Internal Audit; ensure that it has the personal, technical and material means and capability necessary to perform its duties and, to this end propose the budget for these services.